MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### When a Remote Assist call ends, how can I access the messages, snapshots, and files from the call?

 All messages, links, or images sent in the text chat will be available for all participants via Teams chat, but not via Remote Assist chat.
+Additional details below.

-**Snapshots from Remote Assist HoloLens user:** snapshots are saved differently depending on whether the Remote Assist call is associated with a Dynamics 365 Field Service booking.
+**Snapshots from Remote Assist HoloLens user:** Snapshots are saved differently depending on whether the Remote Assist call is associated with a Dynamics 365 Field Service booking.
 - If a Remote Assist call is associated with a booking, the Remote Assist user will take a snapshot and decide whether to save it to OneDrive or to the booking.
 - If a Remote Assist call is not associated with a booking, the Remote Assist user’s snapshot will automatically be saved in OneDrive.

 Then, regardless of how snapshots are saved, a link to the snapshot is sent via the text chat, and the Teams user can view the snapshot and also view the link to the snapshot.

-**Files:** When a Teams user shares a file, a link to the files is sent in the chat.
+**Files:** When a Teams user shares a file, a link to the file is sent in the chat.
 During the call, the Remote Assist user can use the controls in the top-right corner of a file to save it to their OneDrive.

 ### How can I improve hologram stability?